simbu95/fftracker/snes9xLuas/readme.md

 These 2 files have all of the features of AutoTrackOnly.lua, but 1 extra feature as well.

 1. Auto Start/Stop Timer
-  1. Will start the timer when you enter baron castle, and set the time to 3.5 seconds (about how long it takes from starting the seed)
+  a.
+Will start the timer when you enter baron castle, and set the time to 3.5 seconds (about how long it takes from starting the seed)
-  2. Will stop the timer on the flash from zeromus.
+  b.
+Will stop the timer on the flash from zeromus.

 # Summary Log